BrainbaseHQ/template-k8s-toy-problem/README.md

 ## Project Structure

-Your project should have the following structure:
+Your project should roughly have the following structure:

 ```
 template-k8s-toy-problem/